The Kidneys and How They Work

 What do the kidneys do?

 The kidneys are bean-shaped organs, each about the size of a fist.
-They are located near the middle of the back, just below the rib cage, one on each side of the spine.
+They are located just below the rib cage, one on each side of the spine.
 The kidneys are sophisticated reprocessing machines.
-Every day, a person's kidneys process about 200 quarts of blood to sift out about 2 quarts of waste products and extra water.
-The wastes and extra water become urine, which flows to the bladder through tubes called ureters.
+Every day, a person's kidneys filter about 120 to 150 quarts of blood to produce about 1 to 2 quarts of waste products and extra fluid.
+The wastes and extra fluid become urine, which flows to the bladder through tubes called ureters.
 The bladder stores urine until releasing it through urination.

 Wastes in the blood come from the normal breakdown of active tissues, such as muscles, and from food.
 The body uses food for energy and self-repairs.
 After the body has taken what it needs from food, wastes are sent to the blood.
 If the kidneys did not remove them, these wastes would build up in the blood and damage the body.